 Length of stay: 3 days (2 should be enough)

 How we got there: Bus from Negombo bus terminal (Google maps) to Kurunegala (100 LKR pp) and Kurunegala to Dambulla (95 LKR pp).
-Blog post.
+Blog post for the bus journey.

 What to do in Dambulla: